Income Tax Slab Rates for FY 2023-24 (AY 2024-25)

 • Domestic companies

-Income tax is imposed by the government of India on the income earned by individuals and businesses.
+The government of India imposes income tax on the income earned by individuals and businesses.
 One must file an Income Tax Return (ITR) to justify their income from all sources.
 In this regard, it is crucial to understand the income tax slab for the fiscal year 2023-2024 to avail of the tax advantages to their fullest.

 1. Income Tax Slab Rate for Individuals below 60 Years Old, Hindu Undivided Family (HUF) and Other Artificial Juridical Person – Part (I)